leangjia/blender_docs/manual/animation/armatures/properties/pose_library.rst

 Action
-   A :ref:`ui-data-block` for Actions or Pose Libraries.
+   A :ref:`ui-data-block` for Actions or pose libraries.

 .. _bpy.types.ActionPoseMarkers.active_index:

 Pose Libraries
-   A :ref:`List view <ui-list-view>` of poses for the active Pose Library.
+   A :ref:`List view <ui-list-view>` of poses for the active pose library.

    Add ``+``
       If a pose is added, a :ref:`pose marker <marker-pose-add>` is created.